VedantGiga/Quickdesk/README.md

 # QuickDesk

-QuickDesk is a comprehensive, full-featured customer support ticketing platform built using the MERN stack (MongoDB, Express.js, React, Node.js).
+QuickDesk is a comprehensive, full-featured customer support ticketing platform built using a modular Node.js (Express) backend and a modern React frontend.
 It enables organizations to efficiently manage customer support requests, optimize agent workflows, and deliver excellent support experiences through intuitive interfaces and robust backend services.

+> **Project submission for Odoo Hackathon 2025**

 ---

-> **Project submission for Odoo Hackathon 2025**

 ## Table of Contents